spotinst/terraform-provider-spotinst/website/docs/r/elastigroup_aws.html.markdown

 * `delete_on_termination` - (Optional) If set to true, the interface is deleted when the instance is terminated.
 * `secondary_private_ip_address_count` - (Optional) The number of secondary private IP addresses.
 * `associate_public_ip_address` - (Optional) Indicates whether to assign a public IP address to an instance you launch in a VPC.
 The public IP address can only be assigned to a network interface for eth0, and can only be assigned to a new network interface, not an existing one.
+* `associate_ipv6_address` - (Optional) Indicates whether to assign IPV6 addresses to your instance.
+Requires a subnet with IPV6 CIDR block ranges.

 Usage: